nixworks/public/news/2009/07/31/index.md

 ##### Benicio del Toro
 ### [ Filmmaker Benicio del Toro is presented with the International Tomas Gutierrez Alea Prize by the Cuban government in Havana. ](/news/2009/07/31/filmmaker-benicio-del-toro-is-presented-with-the-international-toma-s-gutia-c-rrez-alea-prize-by-the-cuban-government-in-havana.md)
-_Context: Cuba - United States relations, Cuba, government, Benicio del Toro, International Tomas Gutierrez Alea Prize, Havana_
+_Context: Havana, Cuba, Benicio del Toro, International Tomas Gutierrez Alea Prize, government, Cuba - United States relations_

 ##### Sperm
 ### [ Research claiming to have created human sperm in a Newcastle laboratory is withdrawn due to evidence of plagiarism. ](/news/2009/07/31/research-claiming-to-have-created-human-sperm-in-a-newcastle-laboratory-is-withdrawn-due-to-evidence-of-plagiarism.md)
-_Context: plagiarising, sperm, Newcastle upon Tyne_
+_Context: sperm, Newcastle upon Tyne, plagiarising_

 ##### United States
 ### [ Three United States tourists are detained by Iranians in Iraq. ](/news/2009/07/31/three-united-states-tourists-are-detained-by-iranians-in-iraq.md)
-_Context: United States, Iran, Iraq_
+_Context: United States, Iraq, Iran_

 ##### UBS
 ### [ The giant Swiss bank UBS and that nation's government have agreed to settle a lawsuit brought against UBS by United States tax authorities, in an agreement that seems likely to result in giving the Internal Revenue Service access to thousands of previously secret U.S. client accounts. ](/news/2009/07/31/the-giant-swiss-bank-ubs-and-that-nation-s-government-have-agreed-to-settle-a-lawsuit-brought-against-ubs-by-united-states-tax-authorities.md)
-_Context: United States, UBS, Internal Revenue Service_
+_Context: UBS, United States, Internal Revenue Service_

 ##### Copenhagen
 ### [ A church in Copenhagen offers blessings to 18 same-sex couples from around the world who are typically chastised. ](/news/2009/07/31/a-church-in-copenhagen-offers-blessings-to-18-same-sex-couples-from-around-the-world-who-are-typically-chastised.md)
-_Context: Copenhagen, same-sex couples_
+_Context: same-sex couples, Copenhagen_

 ## [Previous Day...](/news/2009/07/30/index.md)